kulsoom-45/Interstellar-Interface/README.md

 ├── images/
 ├── assets/
 └── js/
-Getting Started
-Clone The Repository
-git clone <your-repository-url>
-Run The Project

-Open index.html in your browser.

-For the best experience, run the project using a local development server such as VS Code Live Server.

-Inspiration

 Space imagery produced by NASA contains an incredible amount of scientific and visual information, but much of it is difficult for the public to interact with because of its scale and complexity.